Breaking down barriers to healthcare

 - LRMN was part of the Inquiry Panel investigating overseas charging at Lewisham and Greenwich NHS Trust.
 A report was published in summer 2021 that outlined 39 recommendations to improve charging practices.
 We now work to hold them accountable on these.

-- 27 out of 33 GPs surgeries are now Safe Surgeries, helping people from refugee, asylum seeker and migrant backgrounds to register.
+- 100% of Lewisham surgeries are now Safe Surgeries, helping people from refugee, asylum seeker and migrant backgrounds to register.

 - We joined the Vaccines for All Campaign, setting up pop-up vaccine clinics so people could get vaccinated for coronavirus without facing any barriers.